-- Q What should I do if I have high blood pressure?
+- Q What can women do about high blood pressure?

-- Q What are the risks of not treating high blood pressure?
+- Q What are ways to control high blood pressure?

-- Q How does high blood pressure affect the body?
+- Q How costly is high blood pressure (hypertension)?

 If you've been diagnosed with hypertension, it's time to take control of your blood pressure with our action plans.